codematrix/agentic-ai-design-patterns/readme.md

 ## Design Patterns Covered

-This section highlights various design patterns commonly used in AI agent development.
-For a deeper understanding of when and why to apply each pattern, refer to the following articles:
+This section highlights various design patterns commonly used in AI agentic development.
+For a deeper understanding of why and when to apply a particular design pattern, refer to the following articles:
 - [Building effective agents](https://www.anthropic.com/research/building-effective-agents)
 - [Multi-agent Systems](https://langchain-ai.github.io/langgraph/concepts/multi_agent/)